-My daughter is lonely but won’t do anything to change that.
-Should I force her to make plans and join group activities?
+My child is lonely but won’t do anything to change that.
+Should I force my child to make plans and join group activities?

 Few things pull the heartstrings more than seeing your child standing alone after all the other kids have gone off for afterschool playdates.
 Or finding out that at school your child is eating lunch alone.
 Or watching your teen sulk around the house on weekends because there’s no one to hang out with.